Marko Bakić: Mouscron

-After having spent the 2018/19 season at Mouscron on loan from Braga with an option to buy, Mouscron decided to activate the option in June 2019.
+After having spent the 2018-19 season at Mouscron on loan from Braga with an option to buy, Mouscron decided to activate the option in June 2019.
 Bakić penned a 4-year contract.

+OFI

+On 18 January 2023, Bakić joined OFI of the Greek Superleague on a free transfer until the summer of 2024.

+Persepolis

+On 17 July 2025, Bakić joined Persian Gulf Pro League side Persepolis on a one-year deal.